-The editors at Solutions Review have compiled this list of the best ERP solutions for eCommerce and online businesses.
+The editors at Solutions Review have compiled a list of the best ERP solutions for e-commerce and online businesses.
 Solutions are listed in alphabetical order.

-Aptean was founded in 2012 after a merger between Consola Corporation and CDC Software and offers Enterprise Resource Planning solutions for a number of financial and manufacturing markets.
+Aptean was founded in 2012 after a merger between Consola Corporation and CDC Software.
+The company provides ERP solutions for various financial and manufacturing markets.
 The company builds and acquires solutions to support the evolving operational needs of businesses, helping nearly 5,000 organizations.
-Aptean’s ERP solutions include: Cimnet ERP, Encomprix ERP, Ross ERP, and more, each designed to fit individual needs.
-Aptean delivers solutions to more than 9,000 customers in over 100 countries within the manufacturing, distribution, high tech, transportation, retail, government, real estate, financial services, health care, and not-for-profit industries.
+Aptean’s ERP solutions deliver solutions to more than 9,000 customers in over 100 countries within the manufacturing, distribution, high tech, transportation, retail, government, real estate, financial services, health care, and not-for-profit industries.

-Brightpearl is a unique Retail Operations Platform that’s built specifically for retail and wholesale businesses.
-Its products span a wide range of competencies, from sales order management and inventory management to retail accounting and purchasing & supplier management.
-Brightpearl’s SaaS architecture is designed to scale with your business at it grows; it offers users a number of Service Tiers, making sure that every merchant receives the right level of infrastructure and support for their business.
-Brightpearl also offers a variety of services, including implementation, training, support, and a personal customer success team.
+Brightpearl is a unique Retail Operations Platform built primarily for retail and wholesale businesses.
+Its products span various competencies, including sales order management, inventory management, retail accounting, and purchasing & supplier management.
+Brightpearl’s SaaS architecture can scale with your business as it grows and offers users several Service Tiers to ensure every merchant has the right infrastructure and support they need.
+Brightpearl also offers a variety of services, including implementation, training, support, and a customer success team.

-Microsoft provides ERP software to businesses of all sizes through its Dynamics 365 platform, which consists of six separate products: Microsoft AX, GP, SL, NAV, CRM, RMS.
-The Microsoft Dynamics portfolio started in 2001 with the acquisition of Great Plains Software and Soloman, and in 2002 with the acquisition of Navison and Axapta.
-Together, these four technologies make up the Microsoft Business Solutions Group (MBS), a major supplier of ERP solutions.
-Dynamics GP, NAV, and SL are typically intended for small and medium enterprises while Dynamics AX is typically best suited for larger organizations.
+Microsoft provides ERP software through its Dynamics 365 platform, which consists of six separate products: Microsoft AX, GP, SL, NAV, CRM, RMS.
+The Microsoft Dynamics portfolio started with the 2001 acquisition of Great Plains Software and Soloman and expanded in 2002 with the acquisition of Navison and Axapta.
+These technologies make up the Microsoft Business Solutions Group (MBS), a major supplier of ERP solutions.
+Dynamics GP, NAV, and SL are typically intended for small-to-medium enterprises, while Dynamics AX is best suited for larger organizations.

-For more than 20 years, Oracle NetSuite has helped organizations grow, scale and adapt to change.
-NetSuite provides a suite of cloud-based applications, which includes financials / ERP, HR, professional services automation and omnichannel commerce, used by more than 15,000 customers in 203 countries and dependent territories.
-ERP software from Oracle NetSuite allows consolidation to be done in real-time and includes automated intercompany eliminations and foreign currency translation.
+For more than 20 years, Oracle NetSuite has helped organizations grow, scale, and adapt to change.
+NetSuite provides a suite of cloud-based applications, including functionalities for financials, ERP, HR, professional services automation, and omnichannel commerce.
+ERP software from NetSuite allows for real-time consolidation and includes automated intercompany eliminations and foreign currency translation.
 The solution is web-based and runs on a range of Internet browsers.
-The company ensures safety by using it’s built in security controls and data center.
+The company ensures safety by using its built-in security controls and data center.

-Founded in 1981, Sage provides ERP software directed to small and medium sized companies.
+Sage provides ERP software directed to small and medium-sized companies.
 Sage’s ERP software is available in three different products; X3 for enterprises, 100 for small and mid-sized light manufacturers, and 300 for small and mid-sized businesses with multiple locations.
-Sage 100 includes modules for core accounting, distribution, manufacturing, business intelligence, customer relationship management, and human resources.
-X3 is web based and browser agnostic and is responsible on mobile devices.
+Sage 100 includes core accounting, distribution, manufacturing, business intelligence, customer relationship management, and human resources.
+X3 is web-based and browser agnostic and is responsive on mobile devices.
 It is also configurable to company requirements, user roles, and preferences.

-SAP, the German software giant, provides businesses with its SAP S/4HANA next generation ERP software which provides strong functionality across a number of industries including manufacturing, services, retail, wholesale distribution, and more.
+SAP, the German software giant, provides businesses with its SAP S/4HANA next-generation ERP software that provides strong functionality across many industries, including manufacturing, services, retail, wholesale distribution, and more.
 Within S/4HANA, it offers applications covering customer relationship management, financials, human capital management, and product lifecycle management.
 The software primarily serves small to medium-sized businesses with up to one hundred employees and less than $75 million in annual revenue.